-The company is currently in the latter stages of the assessment and scoping phase of its IFRS change-over process.
+The company is currently in the final stages of the assessment and scoping phase of its IFRS change-over process.
 In this phase, the Company is identifying significant differences between existing Canadian GAAP and IFRS; identifying policy choices and changes required to the Company's current accounting policies; and assessing the impact of such choices and changes, including the impact of adopting IFRS 1 - First Time Adoption of IFRS.
 At the end of this phase, the Company will make specific accounting policy changes.
 Such choices will be made in consultation with the audit committee and will be based on improving the overall usefulness of our financial statements and comparability with our industry peers.

 Upon completion of this phase, the Company will move into the implementation phase, in which it will update its significant accounting policies, adjust its accounting systems, and design tools and processes for the preparation of IFRS information, including comparative and opening balance sheet information.
 The Company will also design model IFRS financial statements.
-These tools and the model IFRS financial statements will be tested and adapted during 2010 to ensure a smooth and accurate change-over in 2011.
+These tools and the model IFRS financial statements will be tested and adapted to ensure a smooth and accurate change-over in 2011.

-The Company expects to complete the assessment and scoping phase during 2010.
+The Company is continuing with and expects to finalize the assessment and scoping phase during 2010.
 Although its impact assessment activities are underway, continued analysis and discussion is required before the Company can prudently disclose change-over accounting policy differences.
-Due to the small and simple organizational, administrative and accounting structure of the Company, management is confident that once the policy choices are finalized, the implementation phase should be completed by late 2010.
+The Company continues to discuss issues with its financial advisors, audit committee, and industry peers.
+Due to the small and simple organizational, administrative and accounting structure of the Company, management is confident that once the policy choices are finalized, the implementation phase should be completed by late-2010.